-The JCR is very excited to be able to provide free sanitary products to Somerville JCR students.
-Having to buy such products every month is an annoying yet inevitable necessity for those who have periods.
+Having to buy sanitary products every month is an annoying yet inevitable necessity for those who have periods.
 This scheme hopes to provide welfare support during what already is an annoying and painful 'time-of-the-month' by taking the pressure off having to buy these products yourself.
 Furthermore, the JCR hopes that by making access to these products more public and open, we will be able to remove any stigma surrounding periods.
 By actively providing these products, we further emphasize that periods are natural, ordinary, and not taboo.
 Hopefully, these efforts will allow Somervillians to feel more comfortable not only when collecting these products, but also when discussing their period and related problems with others.